-A stroke occurs when there's bleeding into your brain or when blood flow to your brain is blocked.
-Within minutes of being deprived of essential nutrients, brain cells start dying.
+A stroke happens when there's bleeding into the brain or when blood flow to the brain is blocked.
+When brain cells are deprived of essential nutrients, they start dying within minutes.

-Seek immediate medical assistance.
+Seek immediate medical help.
 A stroke is a true emergency.
 The sooner treatment is given, the more likely it is that damage can be minimized.
 Every moment counts.

 In the event of a possible stroke, use F.A.S.T. to help remember warning signs.